sagarjaink/apify-mcp-server/.actor/ACTOR.md

   "maxResults": 3
 }
 ```
-You don't need to specify the input parameters or which Actor to call; everything is managed by an LLM.
+You don't need to specify which Actor to call or what its input parameters are; the LLM handles this automatically.
+To understand an Actor's full capabilities, you can find the complete list of arguments in its documentation.
-When a tool is called, the arguments are automatically passed to the Actor by the LLM.
-You can refer to the specific Actor's documentation for a list of available arguments.

 ### Helper tools
 One of the powerful features of MCP with Apify is dynamic actor tooling – the ability for an AI agent to find new tools (Actors) as needed and incorporate them.
 Here are some special MCP operations and how Apify MCP Server supports them: